Report of the Topical Group on Cosmic Probes of Dark Matter for Snowmass 2021: Facilities for Cosmic Probes of Dark Matter

-{\bf Optical/Near-Infrared Facilities} \\ Optical/near-infrared telescopes have been the work-horse of dark matter studies on galactic scales.
-Proposed optical/near-infrared facilities include wide-field multi-object spectroscopic (WFMOS) surveys, such as DESI-II \citep{DESI2:2021}, MegaMapper \citep{Schlegel:2019eqc,Schlegel:2022vrv}, MSE \citep{Li:2019nud}, and SpecTel \citep{Ellis:2019}, and the US Extremely Large Telescope program \citep{US-ELT:2019}, including the Giant Magellan Telescope (GMT) \citep{GMT:2018} and the Thirty Meter Telescope (TMT) \citep{TMT:2015pvw}.
-Both classes of instruments plan to target stars in the Milky Way halo, stellar streams, and dwarf galaxies, as well as dark matter dominated galaxies in the local universe, and strong lens systems and galaxy clusters at higher redshift.
-The WFMOS survey instruments will provide medium- to high-resolution spectra of millions of stars, as well as providing information on a large number of higher redshift galaxies discovered by Rubin LSST \citep{Schlegel:2022lza}.
-In contrast, the US ELTs will provide unprecedented sensitivity, image resolution, astrometry, and extreme precision radial velocity observations.
-In all cases, these facilities seek to extend measurements of the dark matter halo mass function below the threshold of galaxy formation ($10^6$--$10^8 M_\odot$) and to measure the density profiles of dark matter halos in the local universe (e.g., for our Milky Way, its satellites, and other local galaxies) and at higher redshifts (e.g., strong lens systems and galaxy clusters).
+In all cases, these facilities seek to use a variety of methods to extend measurements of the dark matter halo mass function below the threshold of galaxy formation ($10^6$--$10^8 M_\odot$) and to measure the density profiles of dark matter halos both in the local universe (e.g., for our Milky Way, its satellites, and other nearby galaxies) and at higher redshifts (e.g., strong lens systems and galaxy clusters).
 Measurements of the dark matter halo mass function and density profiles can be translated into sensitivity to the dark matter particle mass and interaction cross-sections.
-Furthermore, these facilities provide multi-faceted fundamental physics programs that include measurements of dark energy and inflation \citep{Schlegel:2022lza}.
-They would leverage HEP technology developed for Stage III and IV dark energy experiments (DECam and DESI) and advance technology toward a Stage V dark energy experiment \citep{Schlegel:2022lza}.
+Additionally, these facilities provide multi-faceted fundamental physics programs that include measurements of dark energy and inflation \citep{Annis:2022xgg,Schlegel:2022lza}.
+They would leverage HEP technology developed for Stage III and Stage IV dark energy experiments (DES, DESI, Rubin LSST) and advance technology toward a Stage V dark energy experiment \citep{Schlegel:2022lza}.
 HEP technical expertise is well-matched to the design and construction of fiber positioners, CCD detectors, and spectrographs.
 Furthermore, HEP computational resources and expertise are well matched to the task of data processing and distribution.
-These experiments have strong support from the astronomy community; however, HEP support will be critical for their construction and to ensure that they maximize fundamental physics output.
+These experiments have strong support from the astronomy community; however, HEP support will be critical to enable their construction and to ensure that they maximize fundamental physics output.

 {\bf Microwave Facilities}\\ The proposed millimeter-wavelength facility CMB-HD \citep{CMB-HD:2022bsz} will extend the resolution of cosmic microwave background surveys by a factor of five and the sensitivity by a factor of three or more.
 These observations will open a new window of small-scale CMB observations and will uniquely enable measurements of the small-scale matter power spectrum (scales of $k \sim 10\,h\,{\rm Mpc}^{-1}$) from weak gravitational lensing using the CMB as a backlight.
 These observations will also enable measurements that rule out or detect any new light particle species ($N_{\rm{eff}}$) that were in thermal equilibrium with the Standard Model at any time in the early Universe \citep{Dvorkin:2022jyg}, and enable probes of axion-like particles through CMB photon conversion, time-dependent CMB polarization rotation, cosmic birefringence, and ultra-high-resolution kinetic Sunyaev-Zel'dovich measurements.
 CMB-HD would leverage and extend the scientific and technical investment of HEP in CMB-S4.